williamw520/toposort/Algorithm.md

 The algorithm used in TopoSort is a variant to the Kahn's algorithm, but it works on sets instead of individual nodes.
-Its goal is to find dependence-free node sets in topological order.
+Its goal is to find the dependence free node sets of a graph in topological order.
 It also finds cyclic nodes as a side benefit.

 ## Overview